Graylog2/graylog-plugin-aws/README.md

 **It will take a few minutes until the first logs are coming in.**

-**Important: AWS delivers the FlowLogs with a few minutes delay and not always in an ordered fashion.
+**Important: AWS delivers Flow Logs intermittently in batches (usually in 5 to 15 minute intervals), and sometimes out of order.
 Keep this in mind when searching over messages in a recent time frame.**

 ## CloudTrail setup and configuration